FenFM/FenFM/README.md

 Hello there, you can call me Fenya.

 I'm an Electrical Engineering student at the University of Rostock.
-I'm also working as a Student Associate at the Institute for Applied Microelectronics and Data-Processing.
+I'm also working as a Student Associate at the Institute for Applied Microelectronics and CE.

 ![C-Badge](https://img.shields.io/badge/-C-green)
 ![C++-Badge](https://img.shields.io/badge/-C%2B%2B-yellowgreen)